ryansheehy0/Cheat_Sheets/css.md

 ### Selector Specificity
 - The CSS selector that is more specific will be applied.
     - Specificity is calculated based upon 4 components in the order of more specificity to less specificity.
-        - !important is the most specific.
+        - !important is the most specific. `property: property value !important;`
         - Specificity 1,0,0,0: Inline styles
         - Specificity 0,1,0,0: IDs
         - Specificity 0,0,1,0: Classes, attributes, and pseudo-classes